UU-Hydro/PCR-GLOBWB_model/README.md

  2. Get the requirement or environment file from this repository [conda_env/pcrglobwb_py3.yml](conda_env/pcrglobwb_py3.yml) and use it to install all modules required () to run PCR-GLOBWB:

-    `conda env create -f requirements.yaml`
+    `conda env create --name pcrglobwb_python3 -f pcrglobwb_py3.yml`

-    The requirements file will create a environment named *riverscape*.
+    The requirements file will create a environment named *pcrglobwb_python3*.

  3. Activate the environment in a command prompt:

-    `conda activate riverscape`
+    `conda activate pcrglobwb_python3`

  4. Clone or download this repository.
-We suggest to use the latest version of the model
+We suggest to use the latest version of the model, which should also be in the default branch.

     `git clone https://github.com/UU-Hydro/RiverScape.git`